ofilip/jekyll-now/about.md

 permalink: /about/
 ---

-I do machine learning/software development for living.
+I do software and data science for living.

 ### Contact me